ansys/pymapdl/docs/source/mapdl_commands/index.rst

 MAPDL Commands
 ==============
 This section gives an overview of the classic MAPDL commands that have been wrapped pythonically via PyMapdl.
+Not all commands have been wrapped, most notably there are a variety of commands that are not supported natively or only have partial support within PyMAPDL.

 *******
 Session